Tympan/Tympan_CHAPRO/README.md

 You can then open these examples in the Arduino IDE via the "File Menu" and "Open".

+## HARDWARE

+These sketches are made for Tympan RevE.
+Initially (as of 8/26/2021) these sketches do not employ the Tympan earpieces.
+They default to using the microphones built into the hardware, so they will be noisy.
+The processed audio is presented via the black headphone jack.

+We plan on adding support for the earpieces shortly.

 ## COMPILING

 If you have never compiled and run a Tympan program before, you should see the Tympan Getting Started docs.
 The short version, however, is:

 1) Start the Arduino IDE
-    * After it loads, open the "sketch" (program) that you would like to run
-    * At any point, plug in the Tympan via USB and turn it on
+    * Open one of these Tympan_CHAPRO programs ("sketches")
+    * On Windows, you hopefully placed them in Documents\Arduino\Tympan_CHAPRO

 2) Tell the Arduino IDE that you are compiling for Tympan RevE (which is a Teensy 4.1)
     * Under the "Tools" menu, choose "Board", "Teensyduino", "Teensy 4.1"

 3) Compile your program and upload to the Tympan
+    * At any point, plug in the Tympan via USB and turn it on
     * Under the "Sketch" menu, press "Upload" (which will compile and upload to the Tympan)
     * Alternatively, press the right-arrow in the toolbar.
     * If it compiles successfully, it will upload the program to the Tympan